-Quality & Safety
+Quality & Patient Safety

+What is “patient safety”?
 Patient safety depends on creating systems that anticipate and prevent errors before they cause harm.
 We advocate for patient safety each and every day.
 By involving everyone at Valley Children's – patients, families, doctors, nurses, support staff, visitors and volunteers – we deliver safe patient care with measurable results.

 - A unit-based safety coach program encourages staff to be "Safety Superheroes" and positively reinforce safety behaviors they observe, while identifying opportunities where safety behaviors could be used more effectively.

 - Members of Valley Children's executive leadership regularly visit all areas throughout our hospital to meet with frontline staff and discuss processes that are working well and opportunities for improvement.

 Ranked as one of the best children’s hospitals in the country – U.S. News & World Report ranking assists patients, their families and their doctors in making informed decisions about where to receive care for challenging health conditions.